Skip to content

 Due to the nature of this intensive, schedules can fluctuate.
 A typical week will include performance and movement-based classes in the morning, followed by afternoon rehearsals where students will gain practical experience while fully immersed in all aspects of the creative process- conceptualizing, writing and transforming ideas into dramatic action.

-Beyond the classroom, artists will go on field trips and attend guest workshops that include but are not limited to stage combat, classical acting, hip-hop and casting for television and film.
+Beyond the classroom, participants will go on field trips and attend guest workshops that include but are not limited to stage combat, classical acting, hip-hop and casting for television and film.
 Students will apply the lessons and skills acquired through their experiences to their final performance showcase which is open to invited guests.

 Program Details

-Housing is ONLY available to students who will be 17 years of age or older by June 23, 2025.
-NO EXCEPTIONS are made to this eligibility requirement.
-All students under 17 will have to commute to campus.
+Housing is available to students who will be 14 years of age or older by June 22, 2026.

 Schedule